featherbear/UNSW-CSE-Thesis/site/content/posts/project-focus.md

 * Privacy
   * What data is being transmitted
   * Sensors - what can it see?
+  * What data is stored on the device
+  * Does that data get cleared during a reset?
+* Exploitation, Viruses, Malware
 * Smartphone App
 * Servers
 * Device